 28. She is a seeker of truth.
 She is not spineless.
 She defends the truth even when it isn’t popular.

 29. She represents herself with class and dignity on social media.
 She is gracious in her remarks and well-reasoned in how she answers and gives her thoughts.
 She does not use inappropriate language.

 30. She trusts her Creator.
-A lady that her identity is rooted in her Maker.
+Her identity is rooted in her Maker.
 Her strength and vision come from daily prayer.

 [Excerpt from the devotional Rise Up, Princess: 60 Days to Revealing Your Royal Identity]